Cal Peterson: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers selected him from the Cowboys roster in the 1976 NFL expansion draft.
 He was a starter and considered the team's best linebacker, until suffering a sprained knee in the fourth game of the season.
 He returned in the eighth game to play against the Denver Broncos, but he reinjured his knee and was placed on the injured reserve list.
 He could never fully recover from his knee injury and was waived the next off-season after failing a physical.

 Los Angeles Rams

 Peterson signed with the Los Angeles Rams in 1978, but was waived before the start of the season.

 Kansas City Chiefs

 He signed with the Kansas City Chiefs for the 1979 season and went on to start thirteen games in the span of three years.

-In 1981, he started the season on the reserve non-football injured list after coming to training camp with a virus that limited him, but recovered to play in 11 games.
+In 1981, he started the season on the reserve non-football injury list after coming to training camp with a virus that limited him, but recovered to play in 11 games.
 He was waived before the start of the 1982 season.